Disease Guide ·Kidney Disease ·2026

 Kidney Disease in Dogs - symptoms, vet costs & insurance

-Chronic kidney disease management costs $200-$500 per month — and acute kidney failure hospitalization runs $2,000-$5,000.
-The kidneys filter waste from the blood, and when they fail, toxins build up throughout the body.
-Chronic kidney disease is progressive and incurable, but early detection and management can extend your dog's life by years.
-By the time symptoms appear, over 75% of kidney function is already lost.
+Chronic kidney disease management costs $200-$500 per month - and acute kidney failure hospitalization runs $2,000-$5,000.
+When kidneys fail, toxins build up throughout the body.
+The condition is progressive and incurable, but early detection and management extend your dog's life by years.
+Symptoms don't appear until over 75% of function is already lost.

 Kidney Disease - vet costs and insurance